List of FA and league honours won by men's clubs

 In the history of English football various subordinate competitions have also been organized, for those clubs ineligible for higher competitions.
 By 1893, professional teams had come to dominate the FA Cup, so The FA created the FA Amateur Cup for the 1893–94 season.
 This competition was discontinued in 1974, with the abolition of official amateur status and the creation of its partial successor the FA Vase.
 Sunday league football clubs play in the FA Sunday Cup, begun in 1964.
 The FA Trophy commenced in 1969 for those participants in Steps 1–4 of the National League System (tiers 5–8 of the overall English football league system).
 The Watney Cup, active from 1970 until 1973 was one of the first of these to have top division participants, though only for clubs that didn't qualify for UEFA competitions.
 The Anglo-Italian Cups, also begun in 1970, ran on and off in various formats until 1996.
 A third competition begun in 1970 was the Texaco Cup.
 It had entirely top division participants apart from the final season, and was one of the few competitions featuring clubs from different nations of the United Kingdom and Ireland, however, it only admitted clubs that didn't qualify for UEFA competitions.
 It shrunk in 1976 to become the Anglo-Scottish Cup, and shrunk again in 1981 to become the Football League Group Cup.
-In 1983, this was replaced by the Associate Members Cup, which featured clubs from League One, League Two.
+In 1983, this was replaced by the Associate Members Cup, which featured clubs from the Third Division and Fourth Division.
 In 1992, when lower division clubs became full members of the Football League, the Associate Members Cup took the name Football League Trophy, before being renamed again in 2016 as the EFL Trophy.
-Since the 2016–17 season, sixteen Clubs with Category One academies from Championship and Premier League have taken part in the competition.
+Since the 2016–17 season, sixteen Category One academies from Premier League and Championship clubs have taken part in the competition alongside League One and League Two sides.
 The first clubs to receive an invitation will be the sixteen clubs that will be participating in the Premier League in the current season and which operate a Category One Academy and the order of priority will be based on first team finishing position in the immediately preceding season (across both the Premier League and Championship Division of the League).